dhruvbird/http-sync/README.md

 Building:

+If you are using node >= v0.8.0

+    node-gyp configure && node-gyp build

+If you are using node < v0.8.0

     node-waf configure && node-waf build

 Copy Generated library to current directory.
 Depending on the version of node.js you are using, one of the 2 commands below is the correct one.